E. D. Hirsch: UK Education Secretary (Michael Gove)

 Michael Gove, who served as Shadow Secretary of State for Children, Schools and Families and then Secretary of State for Education under Prime Minister David Cameron from 2010 to 2014, oversaw major controversial education reforms.
 Gove admired Hirsch's theories of education, according to a 2012 article in The Guardian.
 Gove revised the national curriculum, which included "hard facts", allegedly influenced by Hirsch.
 In 2014, the Core Knowledge books were published in the U.K. by Civitas, which is widely characterized in the national news media as "right-of-centre".
 Inspection conducted by the Office for Standards in Education, Children's Services and Skills (Ofsted) had faced criticism since at least 2008, as a threat to social learning.

-A 2010 article in the U.K.-based TES described Core Knowledge as a "kind of national curriculum" that outlines Hirsch's ideas on what "children should know in English language and literature, history, geography, maths, science, music, and art".
+A 2010 article in the U.K.-based TES described Core Knowledge as a "kind of national curriculum" that outlines Hirsch's ideas on what "children should know in English language and literature, history, geography, math, science, music, and art".

 Influence in other countries

 Portugal

-E. D. Hirsch was first invited to Portugal in 2004 by the then minister of education David Justino and then participated at two conferences organized by Nuno Crato.
+E. D. Hirsch was first invited to Portugal in 2004 by the then minister of education, David Justino, and then participated in two conferences organized by Nuno Crato.
 On the occasion, he was interviewed by various media.
 His points of view were part of the public educational debate developed for a few years after his visit.

 Later, his ideas were very influential, namely during the tenure of minister Nuno Crato (2011–2015) in which the curricula were reorganized and detailed learning outcomes ("metas curriculares") were introduced.
 These learning outcomes explicitly highlight the essential knowledge students should master and were built in a progressive, systematic, and layered fashion inspired by Hirsch's ideas.
 Various analysts attribute to these rigorous and demanding standards, among other factors, the notable 2015 improvement in Portuguese student results in PISA and TIMSS international studies.

 Personal life

-Hirsch was married to Gertrud Erna Winkelsen from 1956 and from 1958 to Mary Monteith Pope until her death in 2015.
+Hirsch was married to Gertrud Erna Winkelsen from 1956 and to Mary Monteith Pope from 1958 until she died in 2015.
 He is currently married to Natasha "Tasha" Tobin.